ENCCS/julia-for-hpda/content/linear-algebra.rst

 .. exercise:: Distributions and histograms

-   Plot histograms of some distributions: normal, uniform, binormial, multibomial, exponential, Poisson or other distributions of choice.
+   Plot histograms of some distributions: normal, uniform, binomial, multinomial, exponential, Cauchy, Poisson or other distributions of choice.